SelinaFischer/climate_tipping_points/README.md

 | Day 4 | Build Streamlit components (plots + narrative), test, fix bugs, deploy |
 | Day 5 | Documentation: Write README, summarise conclusions, update project board |

+**Data Management Approach:**
+Data was collected from public sources (Kaggle, World Bank, UNSD) and harmonised across time and geography.
+Processing involved renaming columns, merging population data, handling missing values, creating per-capita and log-transformed features, and engineering indicators such as `above_30_pct`.
+Cleaned datasets were stored in GitHub and reused across both analysis and dashboard layers.

+**Methodology Rationale:**
+The project combined descriptive analysis with statistical validation to balance clarity and rigour.
+Correlation analysis was used to explore associations, while OLS and segmented regression tested the strength and structure of relationships.
+This allowed both quantitative insight and policy-relevant interpretation, especially regarding the 30% renewables tipping point.

 ### MVP Deliverables